WHO WE ARE

 If you would like to submit work to be chosen as image of the month or to be shown in the Gallery on this website please click here to send your request and we will get back to you.

 NEXT PROGRAMME EVENTS - 2021

 LOOK AT THE PROGRAMME PAGE

 Friday Group News from Annmarie

-Monica is stepping down as talent wrangler so if anyone would like to take over that job it would be appreciated.
-We will try to have a model when we return, but in the event that we don't we will have a still life set up.
+Monica is stepping down as model organiser so if anyone would like to take over that job it would be appreciated.

 Thursday Group News from Cathy Brook